-This two-part live online speech writing training course covers the art of creating memorable speeches.
+This speech writing training course covers the art of creating memorable speeches.
 You will learn to create powerful and natural language fit for the speaker and occasion.
 Topics include planning, structure, flow, rhetoric, transitions and other key components.

 This module covers strategic approaches and planning techniques to lay the foundations for effective speeches.